Recorded web conferences

-Questions for web conference 1: Walking and wheeling - choosing a more active mode of transport.
+Hugh from Wellington City Council answered the following questions from students about Walking and wheeling - choosing a more active mode of transport:

 - How would you define an active mode of transport?
 (Are ebikes?
 We use our hands and feet when we drive - why is that not an active mode of transport?).
 Are there other similar terms we might come across that have similar meanings?